 The Physical Healing Power of Holy Basil

 The traditional Indian way to use Holy Basil involves brewing it as a tea or taking it as a tincture to treat colds and influenza.
-It’s known to help break up mucus and phlegm while cleansing the respiratory tract, lungs, and nasal passages of toxins, and it can even be added to baths for the same purposes.
+It’s used to help break up mucus and phlegm while cleansing the respiratory tract, lungs, and nasal passages of toxins, and it can even be added to baths for the same purposes.

 Holy Basil taken orally is also helpful in overcoming digestive distress.
 It’s been shown to not only help improve nutrient absorption and boost mucus production inside the stomach, but also help unwind all that nervous stress that many people carry around with them inside their guts.